ibm-cloud-docs/openshift/openshift_vpc_network_policy.md

     <td>Any</td>
     </tr>
     <tr>
-    <td>VPC Gen 2 clusters < 4.5 and VPC Gen 1 clusters: Allow incoming traffic requests to apps that run on your worker nodes.</td>
+    <td>VPC Gen 2 clusters < 4.5: Allow incoming traffic requests to apps that run on your worker nodes.</td>
     <td>TCP</td>
     <td>`30000` - `32767`</td>
     <td>Any</td>
     </tr>
     <tr>
-    <td>VPC Gen 2 clusters < 4.5 and VPC Gen 1 clusters: If you require VPC VPN access or classic infrastructure access into this cluster, allow incoming traffic requests to apps that run on your worker nodes.</td>
+    <td>VPC Gen 2 clusters < 4.5: If you require VPC VPN access or classic infrastructure access into this cluster, allow incoming traffic requests to apps that run on your worker nodes.</td>
     <td>UDP</td>
     <td>`30000` - `32767`</td>
     <td>Any</td>